Table of Contents

 3. Biopsy:

 This is another diagnosis option.
-It is carried out by removing skin in the affected area for laboratory examination.
+It is done by removing skin in the affected area for laboratory examination.

 Also Read – Propecia and Rogaine – The Combination Therapy For Treating Hair Loss